Elder abuse prevention

 - offer to stay with the older person so the caregiver can have a break - on a regular basis, if possible

-- seek information from services that can help an older person make informed decision and empower them to maintain their independence
+- seek information from services that can help an older person make informed decisions and empower them to maintain their independence

 If you suspect abuse, call the South Australian Elder Abuse Prevention Phone Line on 1800 372 310.